-Mason & Mason provided a Level I Condition Assessment and Reserve Fund Plan for Water's Edge Landing Cluster in 2006, and Level II Updates in 2010 and 2015.
+Mason & Mason provided a Level I Condition Assessment and Reserve Fund Plan for Georgian Oak Cluster in 2006, and Level II Updates in 2010 and 2015.
 This report is an additional Level II Update and includes a new condition assessment.
 All common components were visually observed.
 Measurements and quantities were generally accepted from the previous report except where changes have occurred.
 The update report is a stand-alone document and reference to the previous report should not be necessary.

-James G. Mason III, R. S. conducted the field evaluation for this report on March 12, 2020.
-The sky was clear, and the temperature was approximately 60 degrees F. Precipitation had not occurred for several days prior to the site visit.
+James G. Mason III, R. S. conducted the field evaluation for this report on March 3, 2020.
+The sky was clear, and the temperature was approximately 62 degrees F. Precipitation had not occurred for several days prior to the site visit.
 The pavements and grounds were generally dry and clean of debris.

-1.2 Principal Findings: The common assets appear to be in overall continuing good condition.
-The community is now reaching a 40-year benchmark in terms of replacement of major systems.
-The three asphalt drivelanes and adjacent parking bays range from fair to generally continuing good condition.
-A typical amount of deflected pavement was observed, but less than we would expect.
-We are extending the restoration project out by one additional year due to these observations.
-The restoration project should include profile milling to a depth of two inches with new compacted asphalt.
-Pavement maintenance, which should include crack filling and seal coating should be accomplished every six years, once restoration is complete.
+1.2 Principal Findings: The common assets appear to be in overall fair to continuing good condition.
+The community is now reaching a 35-year benchmark in terms of replacement of major systems.
+The asphalt drivelanes and parking bays were restored about 2009 and range from poor to overall fair condition.
+A significant quantity of deflected asphalt (14%), combined with a large portion of longitudinal and transverse cracking was observed.
+While a majority of the deficient pavement was observed on the upper drivelane, general deterioration was observed on most of the pavements.
+We had suggested pavement maintenance in this cluster in the previous report, however, it does not appear that was accomplished.
+The service life of the paving may only reach about 12 years, before requiring full restoration.
+Pavement restoration should include full width profile milling to a minimum of two inches with new compacted asphalt.
+About six years after the restoration project, pavement maintenance, including full-depth repairs, crack filling, and seal coating should be accomplished.

-The sidewalks and the curbs and gutters are in continuing good condition.
-Only a couple of very minor deficiencies were observed.
+A very minor amount of deficient concrete sidewalk panels and curbs and gutters were observed, requiring repair.
 The liability and costs associated with personal injury lawsuits resulting primarily from sidewalk and curb tripping hazards are too great to defer repair.
 It is our opinion that deficiencies, which pose a hazard to pedestrians should be corrected as soon as practicable.